connorgoggans/CSX278_hoyosjs/Assignments/Asgn3/README.md

 + Optional: Java, Python, and PiP are required if you want to

 ### Readings
 + Work through the [Docker Documentation](https://docs.docker.com/engine/understanding-docker/) the steps in 'Get Started with Docker' to get the basics of Docker.
-If you are running on windows make sure you are running the MINGW console (either the one install by Git or the one installed through Docker) as some of the commands are not available in powershell (such as touch).
+If you are running on Windows make sure you are running the MINGW console (either the one install by Git or the one installed through Docker) as some of the commands are not available in powershell (such as touch).
 	From his you'll learn:
-	- How does Docker work.
+	- How Docker works
-	- What is the purpose of Docker.
+	- Docker's purpose
 	- Containers and images
-	- How to push and pull images from Docker hub.
+	- How to push and pull images from Docker hub
-	- Building images from dockerfiles.
+	- How to build images from dockerfiles
 + Read through [Docker Compose](https://docs.docker.com/engine/getstarted/step_four/) to understand how to run multiple containers.
 + [This](https://www.youtube.com/watch?v=pGYAg7TMmp0) series of videos gives a good introductory explanation and a good series of examples on how to deploy and scale a service using Docker.
 Only required to watch the first three videos.
 + [This](https://prakhar.me/docker-curriculum/#prerequisites) is a very thorough explanation on how to deploy a whole web app to Amazon using Docker.
-Read through to understand usage how to use multiple containers using different techniques, port-forwarding, and how to fsearch for existing images and services in Docker Hub.
+Read through to understand usage how to use multiple containers using different techniques, port-forwarding, and how to search for existing images and services in Docker Hub.
 There's no need to follow the tutorial as many of the topics covered will also get covered by other groups, but reading it explains important usage cases for Docker.
 + Read the [JHipster documentation](https://jhipster.github.io/docker-compose/) on how to package a product from JHipster into a container.

 ### Acknowledgements